buildinspace/peru/README.md

 ```

 The contents of the `dircolors` module are copied to the root of our repo.
 The
-`files` field restricts this to just one file, `dircolors.ansi-dark`.
+`pick` field restricts this to just one file, `dircolors.ansi-dark`.

 The `pathogen` module uses the `curl` type instead of `git`, and its URL points
 to a tarball.
 (This is for the sake of an example.
 In real life you'd probably